jtb1137/cuisine-pursuit/README.md

 CUISINE PURSUIT

-Plan ahead for your next big trip with CUISINE PURSUIT, a web application built with Ruby-on-Rails, designed to crowdsource the best places to eat within a given city.
+Plan ahead for your next big trip with CUISINE PURSUIT, a web application built with Ruby-on-Rails, designed to crowdsource the best hidden gems to eat at within a given city.

 Bootstrap, Devise, Omniauth, Omniauth-facebook, Omniauth-twitter